OBIWOW/OBiWoW-2025/09-Tuesday/galaxy-project-at-uio-combining-the-web-interface-and-power-of-a-high-performance-computer-cluster-fox/README.md

           - Select `Workflows` on the top menu, choose a workflow and export it by clicking on the blue arrow in the right upper corner of the workflow box
 9. WORKFLOW
       - Extract from steps 6 & 7
-      - Go to the three horisontal lines on the top of History
+      - Go to the three horisontal lines on the top of History and select `Extract workflow` in the dropdown
       - Check `two-column-table.txt` from History Items (green fields) section
       - Check `Include "Convert" in workflow` and `Include "Line/Word/Character count" in workflow` from Tools section
       - Click on `Create Workflow` button on top